-Social Sharing Ability on screenshots happens to be very effective in China.
-Top Chinese apps in the app stores use some sort of social sharing ability in their screenshots to make their app also visible and searchable on the web.
-However, many major Western social platforms are banned by the Chinese government such as Facebook and Twitter so keep this in mind when adding a social network to boost engagement.
+Social sharing ability in screenshots happens to be very effective in China.
+Top apps in China’s app stores use some sort of social sharing ability in their screenshots to make their app visible and searchable on the web.
+However, many major Western social platforms are banned by the Chinese government, such as Facebook and Twitter.
+So keep this in mind when adding a social network to boost engagement.
 Some great options allowed in China to integrate social into your app/game are WeChat and Weibo, as well as the Chinese version of Twitter and Whatsapp.

-Some topics are negatively received in the Chinese culture.
-It is recommended to avoid displaying elements such as blood, skeletons, skulls, and drugs and any bad behaviors including sexual, drinking, gambling, and others.
+Some topics are negatively received in China’s culture.
+It is recommended to avoid displaying elements such as blood, skeletons, skulls, and drugs and any bad behaviors, including sexual, drinking, gambling, and others.
 Politics is also a sensitive topic along with defaming the Chinese government.
 All these topics need to be avoided to avoid being banned from the app stores.

-Note: Apps in China tend to pop up and disappear overnight, so we recommend updating your app/game at least every 2-3 weeks.
-It is very important to keep your app/game continuously up-to-date in order to stay relevant in the Chinese market as it is a fast-paced and very exigent market.
+Note: Apps in China tend to pop up and disappear overnight.
+So we recommend updating your app/game at least every 2-3 weeks.
+It is very important to keep your app/game continuously up-to-date in order to stay relevant in the Chinese market, as it is a fast-paced and an exigent market.
 In fact, apps/games that are frequently updated tend to be more relevant and drive more positive reviews from users.